Yord/shargs/README.md

 ])
 ```

-We can use `shargs-usage` to automatically generate a usage documentation based on command-line option definitions
+We can use `shargs-usage` to automatically generate a usage documentation based on a command definition
-(e.g. `script` from before).
+(e.g. `deepThought` from before).
 The module provides components generally found in usage documentations of popular tools, like:

 1. A `synopsis`, summarizing available options: e.g. `deepThought (<question>) [-a|--answer] [-h|--help]`.